rschwietzke/jmh-C2-compile-listgrowth/README.md

 ![Graal VM Enterprise Runtimes](/assets/c02-table-standard-graal-17.0.8.png)

-But it also bails out of the fast path similarly to OpenJDK.
+But it also bails out off the fast path similarly to OpenJDK.